ndyjrdn/BuzzgateVault/ASU/CSE 110/Module 3.md

 ==Note that a temporary statement commonly has a "FIXME" comment to remind the programmer to delete this statement.== Debug or print statement

+- Manually set a variable to a value.
+- Insert print statements to observe variable values.
+- Comment out unused code.
+- Visually inspect the code (not every test requires modifying/running the code).